hozmaster/dyndnsgd/README.md

 This plugin should be able to :

+Account :
 * Support to add, edit, delete accounts (v.0.9.0).
+Enable, disable account.
-* Support to add,edit, delete and disable/enable domains (v.0.9.0).
+* Support to fetch all owned domains from service (v.0.9.0).
+* Check and update status of domains repeatedly owned by account
+* Log activity

+Domains :
+* Ability to add subdomains and specified parameters to it.

+GoDaddy :

+* Fecth all aquired domains from the GoDaddy service
 * Support to add, edit, delete subdomains for all kinds of service type what GoDaddy supports (v1.0).
-* Log activity